Types of Oil Painting Brushes

 Flat:

-The flat brushes are suitable for accuracy in detail (especially a flat brush made of synthetic hair), and for covering large areas.
+The flat brushes are suitable for accuracy in detail (especially a flat brush made of synthetic hair) and for covering large areas.

 Bright: